No Cookies?!? We're sorry, but your web browser must have cookies enabled for you to use all of the site's functions.

 Take blink breaks

 Sometimes simply shutting your eyes for a bit can help re-moisturize them.
 So go ahead—give your eyes a flutter!
-Try a set of 10 reps of blinking for 10 seconds and see how your eyes thank you.
+Try a set of blink reps and see how your eyes thank you.

 An easy way to remember to take breaks from screens is the 20/20/20 rule.
 Every 20 minutes, take 20 seconds to look at something 20 feet away—may we suggest the view out your widow, a pretty picture on the wall, or that cutie a few cubicles down?